Generate C Code from Simulink Model

 In the Modeling tab of the model toolstrip, click Model Settings.
 The Configuration Parameters dialog opens.
 Navigate to the Code Generation tab, select the Generate code only parameter, and click Apply.

-In the Apps gallery, click Simulink Coder.
-The C Code tab appears.
-Click the Generate Code icon ().
+In the Apps tab of the model toolstrip, click the drop-down arrow.
+Under Code Generation, click Simulink Coder.
+The C Code tab appears in the model window.
+In the C Code tab, click the Generate Code icon ().

 After the model finishes generating code, the Code Generation

 Report appears, allowing you to inspect the generated code.
 Note that

 the build process creates a new subfolder called

 ex_codegen_dsp_grt_rtw in your current MATLAB working folder.
 This subfolder contains all the files created by the

 code generation process, including those that contain the generated C source code.

 For more information on viewing the generated code, see Generate C Code for a Model (Simulink Coder).

 Build and Run the Generated Code